JohnLRBrock/music-sharer/README.md

 This is a project I've been wanting to make for a while.
 It's a simple social project where strangers can select music videos on youtube and share why that song is important to them.

-It still needs to be styled and I need to add a page so people can see the posts from the past and not just the current one.
+Next feature I want to add is a comments section.